 Another advantage is the resistant material as our ABS and PC trays withstand high temperatures and cold up to -85°C. The H+H modular tray system is also usable in cold rooms.
-This is where the H+H FlexShelf comes in: By combining it with the modular elements, a flexible storage system is created - adaptable to individual needs at any time.
+This is where the H+H FlexShelf comes in: By combining it with elements of the ISO modular tray system a flexible storage system is created - adaptable to individual needs at any time.

 Modular trays can be pulled out on both sides and therefore used from the front and the back.
 The modules, baskets and trays are suitable for handing over medication and instruments for instance between sterilisation and operating theatres.
 In addition, the modular trays can be hinged down by approx. 30°.
 This makes it easier to find and remove products in the upper area.
 In contrast to drawers with fronts, the content in a modular tray is visible at a glance.
 This saves time and enables efficient working.